Samirgc/m2x-dot-net/README.md

  m2xApiEndPoint - optional parameter.
 You don't need to pass it unless you want to connect to a different API endpoint.

- Client class provides access to API calls returning lists of the following API objects: devices, distributions, keys, charts.
+ Client class provides access to API calls returning lists of the following API objects: collections, commands, devices, distributions, jobs, keys.
  There are also a number of methods allowing you to get an instance of an individual API object by providing its id or name as a parameter.
  Refer to the documentation on each class for further usage instructions.